Tipton, Indiana: Late 1800s and incorporation

 In 1854, the Tipton Presbyterian Church was founded in the city, after being dissolved in Normanda.
 A Christian church was founded in Tipton in 1855.
 Its congregation met at the Methodist Episcopal church until a church was built in 1870.
 The congregation built a new church, the West Street Christian church, that was completed in 1908.
 The court house burnt down in 1857.
 The Methodist church served as the court house for three years until the new courthouse was finished.
 In 1872, the Jefferson street canal was built, which helped to drain the surface areas of the town.
 The canal was nonexistent by 1914.
 The first Catholic church was built in Tipton in 1874.
 By 1880, Tipton was primarily low-income and had little to no economy.
 Saloons were the most profitable businesses.
 Starting in 1880, the town began to rebuild its reputation.
 An incentive was offered to whoever built the first brick building.
 The Methodist church outgrew its building and the new church was the first brick building, starting the trend for two-story brick buildings in the town.
 Tipton was incorporated in 1884, becoming the "city" of Tipton.
 The first city election was held in 1884.

 In 1888, the Sisters of St. Joseph arrived in Tipton to settle.
 A small church was built and they founded St. Joseph Academy, a parochial school.
 The school closed in 1977.
 A Baptist church was organized in Tipton in 1898, with a church being built in 1900.

 Geography

 Tipton is located 42 miles (68 km.) almost due North of the state Capital, Indianapolis and 19 miles southwest of Kokomo, Indiana.

 According to the 2010 census, Tipton has a total area of 2.5 sqmi, all land.

 Natural environment

 In 1849, the city was covered in trees, underbrush, logs, stumps and wild vines and weeds.
 A large swamp was located on the southeastern part of the town square.
 On the north side of the square was a slough.
-Wolves, bull frogs, deer, mosquitos, and wild game were commonplace.
+Eastern wolves, bull frogs, deer, mosquitos, and wild game were commonplace.